Vivekanand-R/AI-Product-Framework/README.md

 **Stakeholders Involved:** SME's, CEO, VP, PM, Technical Teams

-If it is a success, Heavy Auto Manufacturer, Inc. has a chance to lead the market for AI and truck Industries.
+If it is a success, Heavy Auto Manufacturer, Inc. has a chance to lead the MArket for AI and truck Industries.
 What are the risks, rewards and challenges involved in this scinario ?.

 **Task Analysis Response:**